guy-do-or-die/laf/README.md

-# LAF is...
-Lost and Found
+# Laf is… Lost and Found

 A decentralized lost-and-found platform with simple mechanics, rewards, reputation scores and community engagement.